Auto accident in the US? What next?

 Many Canadians make the mistake of waiting until they are back in the country to call their insurer.
 This will only make things more complicated when making a claim.

 Insurance companies see thousands of claims from across the border each year.
-They have relationships with suppliers in the US to ensure that you are properly taken care of and have access to speedy repairs.
+They may have relationships with suppliers in the US to ensure that you are properly taken care of and have access to speedy repairs.

-It is also important to highlight that many policies will not continue coverage if you drive your vehicle into Mexico or leave Canada for an extended period of time.
-If either of these situations apply, it is best to contact your insurance broker or insurer.
+It’s these situations that an insurance representative is there to assist with, so give them a call.
+It is also important to note that many policies will not continue coverage if you drive your vehicle into Mexico or leave Canada for an extended period of time.
+If either of these situations apply, it’s important to contact your insurance representative before your trip.

 The content in this article is for information purposes only and is not intended to be relied upon as specific professional or expert advice.
 Aviva Canada accepts no responsibility for action taken as a result of reliance on any information contained in this article.